Underbite Causes, Treatment & Remedies.

 What Causes an Underbite?

-- Tongue thrusting.
-Your tongue is an incredibly strong muscle.
-While most people allow it to lightly tap against their teeth, if you push on your teeth with great force, you could change how your jaw grows.
+Tongue thrusting: Your tongue is an incredibly strong muscle.
+While most people allow it to lightly tap against their teeth, pushing on teeth with great force could change how the jaw grows.
+If your child has this habit at any age, ask the dentist for help with appliances that can stop it.

 Some babies are born with jaws that jut forward.
 Their habits in youth can make the issue more pronounced.
 But some babies born with meshing jaws develop an underbite as they grow.